Teaser Figure

 Prophet (ours)

-Task 3: Pick up spoon
+Task 3: Pick up the spoon

 Real video